Skip to content

 The Emergency First Response Instructor (EFRI) Course takes two days to complete.
 Days typically start at 08h00 in the foyer of the Aquarium where your Instructor will meet you, and finish around 16h00.

-In order to do the Emergency First Response Instructor (EFRI) course, you need to be reasonably healthy, relatively fit, and able to swim.
+In order to do the Emergency First Response Instructor (EFRI) course, you need to be reasonably healthy and relatively fit.

 Please be advised that you may not do this course and dive if you are planning to fly within 24 hours after the dive.